fragarat/BScThesis/README.md

 ├── figures/ # Images and figures used in the thesis ├── fonts/ # Fonts
 ├── logos/ # Custom LaTeX style files (e.g. thesis.cls)
-├── appendices/ # Appendices and supplementary materials ├── main.tex # Main LaTeX file that compiles the thesis ├── references.bib # Bibliography (BibTeX)
+├── main.tex # Main LaTeX file that compiles the thesis ├── references.bib # Bibliography (BibTeX)
-├── data/ # Raw and processed data used for analysis └── README.md # This file
+└── README.md # This file
 ```